Helena believes elected officials should respect the people's decisions on ballot votes.

 We know that educational opportunity is the key to future success in life.

-We must protect the taxpayer dollars we put into Parkway and Rockwood School Districts against charter school expansion.
-While charter schools offer an alternative in some economically challenged areas, charter school expansion state-wide means cutting Parwkay and Rockwood budgets and sharing that money with for-profit schools that do not answer to you, the tax-payer.
+When it comes to charter schools, some do offer an alternative for families in areas with failing schools.
+However, charter school expansion state-wide means cutting Parkway and Rockwood budgets and sharing that money with for-profit schools that do not answer to you, the tax-payer.

 Missouri can do much more to support innovation, entrepreneurship, and new business startups.

 With better state-wide policies for families we can build our economy, improve the image of Saint Louis as a national center for tech, health care, and medical research industries, and make St. Louis a more attractive employment destination for our kids.